 The pectoral cross is the same as used by all bishops.
 With liturgical dress and choir dress, it is jeweled and worn from a gold cord.

 Used by all bishops by tradition in the Anglo-Italian Imperial Patriarchate, the archpatral form is red with the patriarchal coat of arms embroidered upon them.
 They are used at masses (except those of the dead) and with choir dress or optionally with court dress.

-Used on certain solemn occasions when grand choir dress is not used (or as an option to it), the cappa magna of the Imperial Patriarch is red with a 21-foot train.
+Used on certain solemn occasions when the mantum is not used (or as an option to it), the cappa magna of the Patriarch is red with a 21-foot train.
 The winter hood is in white fur in the specific design used by the Imperial Patriarchate, and the form used by the archfather is longer, approximately somewhat longer than elbow length.
 The summer hood is in matching red cloth and is of the usual shorter length.
 During penitential rites and when participating in the Office of Matins in the cappa magna, the hood is worn up over the head.
 It is typically only used when officiating at matins, at solemn penitential rites, and during the Sacred Triduum of Holy Week.

 The winter form of the mozzetta used by the archfather is in cardinalatial scarlet wool or silk with white fur trim, and with a hood.
 It is worn during the winter half year, i.e., from I Vespers of the Feast of St. Catherine through I Vespers of the Feast of the Ascension.

 The fur mozzetta may be used during the same time period as the winter mozzetta.
 It is identical to the winter hood of the cappa magna in the style used by the Imperial Patriarchate.
 It is of white fur, reaching past the elbows, lined in red satin, without a standing collar, and with a red hood.